tamu-edu-students/GEOG-YifanYang-GEOG678/Project/README.md

 Project Description:

-Our project is an interactive web-based map that visualizes safety features across the Texas A&M campus—such as emergency call boxes, security cameras, lighting, and pedestrian traffic—using layered data and a weighted heatmap to help students navigate more safely and support campus planning decisions.
+Our project is an interactive web-based map that visualizes safety features across the Texas A&M campus, such as emergency call boxes, security cameras, lighting, and pedestrian traffic, using layered data and a weighted heatmap to help students navigate more safely and support campus planning decisions.

 Feature Overview: